DarkAngelRed/Barbee-CNS-Lab-23/HW7/README.md

 Computer and Network Security

-## NoSQL Injections for Rocket Chat
+## NoSQL Injections for Rocket Chat 3.12.1 on any Linux based system

 NoSQL Injection is a type of attack that targets NoSQL databases, which are a class of databases that use a different data model than traditional relational databases.